deseven/1000xTRANSLATE/README.md

 ## Installation & Usage
 More thorough instruction will come later, when things are a bit more stable.
 For now:
 1. Clone this repo to somewhere.
-2. Install node, python, uv.
+2. Install bash, node, python, uv.
 3. Copy [Google Sheets document](https://docs.google.com/spreadsheets/d/10KcHa_iS_RSgsVauCDe6EKbskN4iZfaT9PPjdGJk--4/edit?usp=sharing) under your name.
 4. Set up [a service account](https://console.cloud.google.com/), get a JSON file with credentials, share the document you copied with this service account's email.
 5. Copy `.env.example` to `.env` and edit it.
 6. Run `npm run check` to see if anything is wrong.
 7. Run `npm run install` to install all needed internal dependencies.
-8. Run `npm run exporter` to export what we need from the game.
+8. Run `npm run init` to export what we need from the game, parse it an upload to the Google Sheets document.
-9. Run `npm run sheetifier` to parse and upload everything to the Google Sheets document.
+9. Run `npm run build` to download current translation from the Google Sheet document and import it to the game files.

 ## Thanks